 "I struggled the most with the master bedroom.
 The space was small and there wasn't a ton of wiggle room there,” she said.
 "By adding the extra recess lighting, the barn door opening to the master bath and by opening up closet space, we were able to make this room feel bigger and more welcoming.”

 With so many successful products under their belts, there’s chatter around the internet that Jordan and Jojo might just be the next Chip and Joanna Gaines (especially now that "Fixer Upper" is no more).
-So could there be a TV series in their future?
-For now, the answer is "TBD," or to be determined, but Fletcher does have some advice for other couples looking to follow in their home-flipping footsteps.
+Now that the two have a TV show together, the similarities might be even more obvious.

 "Create a budget, discuss design preferences, compromise and try not to get overwhelmed through the process," she said.
 "A few helpful tips to getting started is to know there are easy, quick fixes that make a big impact, like replacing hardware in your kitchen or bathrooms.
 You also don’t need to always replace the cabinetry.
 A little refinishing and a fresh coat of paint go a long way."

-So if "The Bachelor" mansion needs a refresh before next season, it looks like the producers have the perfect team on call.
+So if "The Bachelor" mansion needs a refresh, it looks like the producers have the perfect team on call.